dagger/dagger/docs/learn/108-cloudformation.md

 #### Guidelines

 The provisioning strategy detailed below follows S3 best practices.
-In order to remain agnostic of your current AWS level, it deeply relies on S3 and Cloudformation documentation.
+However, to remain agnostic of your current AWS level, it profoundly relies on S3 and Cloudformation documentation.

 #### Relays

-When developing a plan based on relays, the first thing to consider is to read their universe reference: it summarizes the expected inputs and their corresponding formats. [<u>Here</u>](https://dagger.io/aws/cloudformation) is the Cloudformation one.
+The first thing to consider when developing a plan based on relays is to read their universe reference: it summarizes the expected inputs and their corresponding formats.
+[Here](/reference/universe/aws/cloudformation) is the Cloudformation one.

 ## Initialize a Dagger Workspace and Environment